 The Pine Project does not take responsibility for any lost or damaged items.
 We strongly recommend that you label everything that campers bring to camp - clothing, dishware, bedding, everything!
-After the final week of camp in early September, we will contact anyone with labeled items to arrange a pick-up or shipment (at the family's expense).
+After the final week of camp in early September, we will contact anyone with labeled items to arrange a pick-up.
 If you believe a camper lost an item, please reach out to our office team at info@pineproject.org.
 We will keep all unlabeled items for two weeks after the final week of camp.
 After that time, all unclaimed items will be donated to charity.